pygfx/pygfx/docs/guide.rst

 Setting up a renderer
 ---------------------

 To render your scene to the canvas, you need a renderer.
+A renderer needs a target to render to (which can be a canvas or a texture).
-And finally, to specify the angle to look at the scene, you need a camera.
+And finally, you need a camera to define the point of view to render the scene from.

 .. code-block::py

     # A renderer is associated with a canvas (or a texture) that it renders to
     renderer = gfx.renderers.WgpuRenderer(canvas)

-    # A camera defines the viewpoint in the scene to render from
+    # A camera defines the viewpoint and projection
     camera = gfx.PerspectiveCamera(70, 16 / 9)

     ...